-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 Charter rates for dry bulk vessels are at deep lows right now.
 International trade is at a standstill.
 Here is where the Baltic Dry Index currently stands.

-Surely, under current conditions an investor purchasing the common stock of a drybulk shipping company is looking for trouble?
+Surely, under current conditions, an investor purchasing the common stock of a drybulk shipping company is looking for trouble?
 There is absolutely no way of investing in the sector in a conservative manner?
 The common stock of a drybulker should be regarded as an out-of-the-money option, a crapshoot?
-And given drybulk shipping’s history, should the sector not be altogether avoided right now?
+And given drybulk shipping's history, should the sector not be altogether avoided right now?

 And herein lies the paradox.
 Could a shipping company be a good place to find shelter from the coronavirus crisis?
 Maybe, yes.